 Wright also theorizes that there is a classified mathematical algorithm that defines the aforementioned pleasure-based quasi-mystical motivational drive, and he presumes that the proverbial "Heaven's Gate" is literally contained within the striatum.
 He also believes that "the mathematics of dopamine" has been codified in the work of Dr. Gregory Berns in his groundbreaking work at Emory University.

 Wright also likes to exchange the word "dopamine" for "Liquid Goddess" or "Liquid Anticipation" depending upon his student audience.
-Dopamine could be considered to be "liquid anticipation" because of how it aptly represents the "carrot on the stick" represented by the anticipatory motivational power that dopamine has over all human behavior.
+Dopamine could be considered to be "liquid anticipation" and could be symbolized as the "carrot on the stick" represented by the anticipatory motivational power that dopamine has over all human behavior.
 In many traditions around the world, the concept of the "Goddess" is used as a metaphor for beauty, seduction, anticipation, desire, addiction, tradgedy, delight, and other desire-related emotions and drives.
 The anthropomorphisation of "anticipation" <dopamine> as feminine or as "goddess" is perhaps helpful as a cultural storytelling tool for Cultural Creatives.
 If nothing else, it remains an abstract within the context of Wright's personal mythology.